 9. While making visits, the handler is responsible to outfit the pet with proper equipment.
 Collars and leashes should not be fashion statements for working dogs.
 They must fit properly, and be in good taste.
 Slip, prong, or pinch collars are prohibited, as are retractable leashes.

 Each handler must be able to "sweep and scope" the setting before a visit, aware of situations to avoid and those that might need redirection.
 It is a good idea to always have a exit plan in mind.
 Being aware of the differences in each facility is essential.
-We love our pets, but to assume all do or can be coaxed into the same feeling is likely to surprise us, and not in a pleasant way!
+We love our pets, but to assume all do or can be coaxed into relaxation when stressed, is likely to surprise us and not in a pleasant way!
 The handler must be one who can keep negativity in it's place.
 Team handlers will, at some time or another, meet a person who does not understand the benefits of this type of volunteer work.
 It is important to accept this, as methods of persuasion usually could be met with a bit of unpleasantness!
-We must be able to be intuitive.
+We must be able to be as intuitive as our dogs are, and use our intelligence in order for this partnership to be effective.

 Alex is small but mighty in his ability to bring joy to the many he visits.